skeeto/skeeto.github.com/_posts/2016-11-15-Compile-time-Data-Structures.markdown

 However, there are some good reasons not to use this feature in this
 way:

-1. The format of `table.bin` is specific to the host architecture.
+1. The format of `table.bin` is specific to the host architecture (byte order, size, padding, etc.).
 If the host is the same as the target then this isn't a problem, but it will prohibit cross-compilation.

 2. The linker has no information about the alignment requirements of the data.
-The `long long` array may not be aligned properly in the final program, which is a problem on some architectures.
-The above program might crash on these systems.
-The Right Way is to never dereference the data directly but rather `memcpy()` it into a properly-aligned variable.
-Byte-order is a non-issue.
+To the linker it's just a byte buffer.
+In the final program the `long long` array will not necessarily aligned properly for its type, meaning the above program might crash.
+The Right Way is to never dereference the data directly but rather `memcpy()` it into a properly-aligned variable, just as if the data was an unaligned buffer.

 3. The data structure cannot use any pointers.
 Pointer values are meaningless to other processes and will be no different than